SAP-samples/teched2025-DA262/exercises/ex7/README.md

-# Exercise 7 - Run your multi-target application for testing
+# Exercise 7 - Run your application for testing

 In this exercise, we will configure the __run configuration__ and set the database as SAP HANA Cloud, in order to test to full multi-runtime target application stack
 - Fiori UI